History of science and technology in Africa: Maritime technology

-In 1987 the third oldest canoe in the world and the oldest in Africa, the Dufuna canoe, was discovered in Nigeria by Fulani herdsmen near the Yobe river and the village of Dufuna.
+In 1987, the third oldest canoe in the world and the oldest in Africa, the Dufuna canoe, was discovered in Nigeria by Fulani herdsmen near the Yobe river and the village of Dufuna.
 It dates to approximately 8000 years ago, and was made from African mahogany.

 Northern Africa and the Nile Valley

 Carthage's fleet included large numbers of quadriremes and quinqueremes, warships with four and five ranks of rowers.
 Its ships dominated the Mediterranean.
 The Romans however were masters at copying and adapting the technology of other peoples.
 According to Polybius, the Romans seized a shipwrecked Carthaginian warship, and used it as a blueprint a massive naval build-up, adding their own refinement – the corvus – which allowed an enemy vessel to be "gripped" and boarded for hand-to-hand fighting.
 This negated initially superior Carthaginian seamanship and ships.

 Early Egyptians knew how to assemble planks of wood into a ship hull as early as 3000 BC (5000 BCE).
 The oldest ships yet unearthed, a group of 14 discovered in Abydos, were constructed from wooden planks which were "sewn" together.
 Woven straps were used to lash the planks together, and reeds or grass stuffed between the planks helped to seal the seams.
 Because the ships are all buried together and near a mortuary complex belonging to Pharaoh Khasekhemwy, originally the boats were all thought to have belonged to him.
-One of the 14 ships dates to 3000 BC, however, and is now thought to perhaps have belonged to an earlier pharaoh, possibly Pharaoh Aha.
+One of the 14 ships dates to 3000 BCE, however, and is now thought to perhaps have belonged to an earlier pharaoh, possibly Pharaoh Aha.